awslabs/data-on-eks/website/docs/gen-ai/training/RayTrain-Llama2.md

     # Set the region according to your requirements.
 Check Trn1 instance availability in the specified region.
     export TF_VAR_region=us-west-2

+    # Enable Volcano custom scheduler with KubeRay Operator
+    export TF_VAR_enable_volcano=true

     # Note: This configuration will create two new Trn1 32xl instances.
 Ensure you validate the associated costs before proceeding.
     export TF_VAR_trn1_32xl_min_size=2
     export TF_VAR_trn1_32xl_desired_size=2
     ```

-    Run the install script to provision an EKS cluster with all the add-ons needed for the solution.
+    Run the installation script to provision an EKS cluster with all the add-ons needed for the solution.

     ```bash
     ./install.sh